About this template

 For this particular bot sample, we are using one monitor automation since the strategy only sells call spreads.
-For this template, we decided to build a more traditional and classic monitor automation you might want to use inside other bots that enter short call spreads.
+For this sample, we decided to focus the monitor automation on adjusting Exit Options nearing expiration as well as advanced management of challenged positions.
 Though the name suggests it’s simple, don’t underestimate the powerful decisions and logic that’s built inside this automation.

-Finally, we get into the logic as the position nears expiration (what we set up as within 10 market days from expiration).
-If the position expires in less than 10 days we first check for a ‘Near Expiration Profit Target’.
-This is likely a lower profit target than your ‘Absolute Profit Target’ but is a profit that you’d be comfortable accepting given that you are running out of time on the position.
-If this lower profit target is hit then the bot will try to exit the position.
-If it’s not even at that profit level then the bot checks to see if the position is inside 3 market days from expiration.
+Since most of the traditional management can be done using Exit Options, the monitor only checks for logic as the position nears expiration (what we set up as within 10 market days from expiration).
+If the position expires in less than 10 days we adjust Exit Options to use the 'Near Expiration Exit Options'.
+This may likely a lower profit target than your ‘Standard Exit Options’ but is a profit that you’d be comfortable accepting given that you are running out of time on the position.
+If this lower profit target is hit, the bot will try to exit the position.
+If it’s not even at that profit level, you could also start implementing stop-losses, trailing stops, or near expiration closes.

 Inside 3 market days from expiration, the decisions are set up so the bot now checks to see if the short call strike’s intrinsic value is GREATER than the threshold we set.
 The default for the template is ‘1.0’ which would mean that the short call strike has intrinsic value of great than $1.00.
 Whenever the short call strike’s intrinsic value is above this threshold AND the option contracts expire in less than 3 market days, the bot will close the position.